Home About Us Contact Us

 These are the important details you need to check before you put the perfume in your bag.
 These guidelines are part of the TSA 3-1-1 liquid rule, which is followed at many airports worldwide.
 Still, there is something many travelers don’t realize.

-Even if your large perfume bottle is almost empty, it still won’t be allowed if the container size exceeds 100 mk.
+Even if your large fragrance bottle is almost empty, it still won’t be allowed if the container size exceeds 100 ml.
 The security check is based on the size printed on the bottle, not the amount of perfume left inside.
-So if you have a 150ml designer fragrance with only a little perfume remaining, it still needs to go into checked luggage.
+So if you have a 150 ml designer fragrance with only a little perfume remaining, it still needs to go into checked luggage.

-There is no limit on the number of perfume bottles you can carry, as long as you follow the TSA rules of 3.4 ounces.
+You may carry multiple perfume bottles as long as each container is 3.4 ounces (100 ml) or less, and all your liquids fit inside one quart-sized transparent bag.
 Most travelers prefer to carry perfume in hand luggage because it is more convenient and safer than checking it.
 Travel-sized perfumes work best here.
-To avoid any issues, keep the bottle cap tightly closed and place the perfume bottle in a leak-proof pouch.
+To avoid any issues, keep the bottle cap tightly closed and place the travel fragrance in a leak-proof pouch.

 Checked Baggage

 Perfume bottles are fragile.
 Baggage handling at airports is not.
-That is why it is important that you package the perfume bottles smartly.
+That is why it is important to pack these bottles securely.
 Wrap the bottle in soft clothing, bubble wrap, or a padded pouch.
 You can even pack the fragrances in the socks to give them extra cushioning.
 It may sound funny to you, but it works surprisingly well.

-It may be dreadful to you, but know that leaks are quite common from the liquid bottles.
+It can be frustrating, but perfume leaks are fairly common during air travel.
 It could be due to several factors, such as cabin pressure changes, rough handling, or luggage shifting.
 You can avoid this situation by taking these simple measures:

 • Tighten the cap securely

-• Place the bottle inside a ziplock bag
+• Place the bottle inside a resealable plastic bag

 • Avoid overfilled travel atomizers.